lois2inn/Amazon_Vine_Analysis/README.md

 ## Summary

-- Based on the results above, it can be seen that there are very less Vine reviews compared to non-Vine reviews based on specified filter criteria in the  Watches category.
+- Based on the results above, it can be seen that Vine members contribute less (0.6% vs. 99.4%) helpful reviews compared to non-Vine members in the Watches category.
-Vine members did not show bias when rating their products
-- State if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-- Then, provide one additional analysis that you could do with the dataset to support your statement.
+- 32% of Vine members gave 5-star ratings while 52% of non-Vine members gave 5-stars.
+This shows that Vine members gave 38% less 5-star ratings compared to that of non-Vine members. **It can be assumed that Vine members did not show bias when rating their products** instead they were more critical while submitting the review.
+- To support the assumption further, additional analysis can be done to include all the review data instead of filtering based on the total votes and percentage helpful votes.
+- The average star rating could also be calculated as part of further analysis to see if the incentives provided through Vine program are beneficial.
+The queries would be as shown in the below image:
 <table>
   <tr>
    <td><img src="images/del_3.png" width="700"/></td>
  </tr>
  </table>

+ - In fact, after running the above two queries, the trend seems to be the same.
+Further, NLP sentiment analysis can be done to check for the words used in the majority of the reviews.
+This can help to see if vine reviews are more touching and detailed, so that customers have an incentive to leave great reviews.